vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 - tutorial
 ---

 There are many types of maps that are used to display data.
 [Choropleths](http://axismaps.github.io/thematic-cartography/articles/choropleth.html) and [Cartograms](https://en.wikipedia.org/wiki/Cartogram) provide two great examples.
-I gave a talk, long long ago, about some [these map varieties](http://vallandingham.me/city_camp_abstract_maps_notes.html).
+I gave a talk, long long ago, about some of [these map varieties](http://vallandingham.me/city_camp_abstract_maps_notes.html).

 Most of these more common map types focus on a particular variable that is displayed.
 But what if you have multiple variables that you would like to present on a map at the same time?

 Here is my attempt to collect examples of multivariate maps I've found and organize them into a loose categorization.
-Follow along, or dive in to the references to spur on your own investigations and inspirations!
+Follow along, or dive into the references, to spur on your own investigations and inspirations!

 Before we begin, certainly you've heard by now that, even for geo-related data, a map is _not_ always the right answer.
 With this collection, I am just trying to enumerate the various methods that have been attempted, without too much judgement as to whether it is a 'good' or 'bad' encoding.
 Ok?
 Ok!

 ## 3D

-With the interactivity available to the modern map maker, it is not surprising that extruding into the third dimension is a popular way to encode data.
+With the interactivity available to the modern map maker, it is not surprising that extending into the third dimension is a popular way to encode data.

-Many of these examples use color as well, extending the concept of the choropleth to 3d and beyond!

 **Chicago Energy Map**